nish03/FFS/README.md

 **Step 1:** You need to download the pre-trained FFS models for PASCAL-VOC, BDD100K Video and Youtube VIS datasets from [here](https://drive.google.com/drive/folders/1QGUn75onqWh6GUrmiPTCGP9o94PMHMeL?usp=share_link).
 Each of these models are trained with RegNetX as the backbone architecture.

 **Step 2:** Place ```model_final.pth``` in the exact same folder where the trained models gets saved for the training procedure.
-Example: For the pre-trained model for PASCAL-VOC, you need to place the model at ```/path/to/Flow-Feature-Synthesis/detection/data/VOC-Detection/faster-rcnn/regnetx/random_seed_0/model_final.pth```.
+Example: For the pre-trained model of PASCAL-VOC, you need to place the model at ```/path/to/Flow-Feature-Synthesis/detection/data/VOC-Detection/faster-rcnn/regnetx/random_seed_0/model_final.pth```.

+**Note:** The path needs to be created if you directly use the pre-trained models instead of first performing the training from scratch.

 ## Inference procedure
-Note:  The inference procedure is common irrespective of whether you use pre-trained models or trained the models following the training procedure mentioned before.
+**Note:**  The inference procedure is common irrespective of whether you use pre-trained models or trained the models following the training procedure mentioned before.

-**Evaluation with the FFS trained on PASCAL-VOC as the inlier dataset** **Step 1:** First, the evaluation needs to be performed on the validation set of PASCAL-VOC as follows:
+**Evaluation with the FFS trained on PASCAL-VOC as the inlier dataset**

+**Step 1:** First, the evaluation needs to be performed on the validation set of PASCAL-VOC as follows:

 ```